aleksandr-slobodian/go-simple-crud-mongo/README.md

-# Go Simple CRUD Application with Gin Framework
+# Go Simple CRUD Application with MongoDB and Gin Framework

-This is a simple CRUD (Create, Read, Update, Delete) application built in Go using the [Gin Web Framework](https://github.com/gin-gonic/gin).
+This is a simple CRUD (Create, Read, Update, Delete) application built in Go using the [Gin Web Framework](https://github.com/gin-gonic/gin) and MongoDB[https://www.mongodb.com/].
 The application manages a list of `todos`, allowing users to create, read, update, and delete `todo` items.

 ## Features